mjknj18/Hawaii-Climate-Analysis/README.md

 #### Weather Station Analysis

-1. Query weather station information and the number of records tied to each station.
+1. Query weather station information and the number of records tied to each station, and sort by the latter.
 2. Query maximum, minimum, and average observed temperature for all records from the most active weather station.

 #### Temperature Analysis